 Diving at night is a completely different experience.
 The environment will appear different and you’ll see difference wildlife.

-Where sharks live in the region of your dive, be prepared to see these behaving differently.
+If sharks are present be prepared to see these behaving differently.
 Sharks hunt at night and will be in predatory mode.
-Sharks are generally not interested in divers, as they are hunting for their usual meals.
+Sharks are generally not interested in divers, as they are hunting for their usual meals, so relax and enjoy.

 There’s no need to worry about their changed behaviour as this is normal.

-Don't simply focus on what's in front of you.
-Whatever the dive, I always look out into the blue on day time dives, and on night time dives I shine my torch out into the blackness to see what's out there.
+Don’t simply focus on what’s in front of you.
+Try shining your torch out into the blackness to see what’s out there.

-I remember once seeing a great barracuda on a night dive looking out into the black that I wasn't expecting.
+I remember once seeing a great barracuda on a night dive in the Red Sea looking out into the black that I wasn’t expecting.
 I will admit to jumping when I saw it.
-My excuse; this was one of the biggest barracuda's I've seen at around 1.7-1.8 metres (5.5-6 feet) in length.
-It was hovering in the water only a few feet away.

 20. Additional training and certification for a night dive

-As with drift diving both PADI and SSI have specific courses for night diving too.
-Whereas BSAC don't have a specific course, but the way the training works with BSCA (which is always safety first) is a student would be supervised and guided through their first few night dive experiences.
+PADI and SSI have specific courses for night diving.
+Whereas BSAC don’t have a specific course.
+But BSCA students will be supervised and guided through their first few night dive experiences.